marieparet/ohmyfood/README.md

-# Energize a web page with CSS animations
+# Creation and energization of a web page with CSS animations

 ## Getting started